jy762401/GetCleanData/README.md

-# GetCleanData---
-title: "ReadMe"
-output: html_document
+# README Get and Clean Data Project---
 ---

 This Read Me file describes variables, data, and transformations from the original Samsung Galaxy S data set described below.